gemini-hlsw/explore-help-docs/target/main/itc-spectroscopy-plot.md

 # Integration Time Calculator Plots

-The has two plots which may be selected using the buttons in the bottom right corner:
+Use the buttons in the bottom right corner to select between plots showing the Signal-to-Noise ratio and the Signal in 1-pixel.

-1. S/N

-2. Signal

-For observations with more than one target use the pull-down menu in the ITC panel title bar to select which target you would like to see plots of.
+For observations with more than one target use the pull-down menu in the ITC panel title bar to select the target to plot.

 ---